GeoCarb/GCMOST/README.md

 ## Credits

-Thanks to Sean Crowell (U. of Oklahoma) for advising on this project and to Peter Rayner (U. of Melbourne) for sharing some Earth calculation code.
+Thanks to Sean Crowell (U. of Oklahoma) for advising on this project and to Peter Rayner (U. of Melbourne) for sharing some Earth geometry calculation code.